CanelaSoftware/cassiaDB_docs/Utility/table functions/GetTableNames.md

 function cdb_getTableNames
 ```
 ## Summary:
-This function returns all the table names in an account.
+This function returns all table names.

 ## Outputs:
-*(String)* – A line-delimited list of the table names in an account.
+*(String)* – A line-delimited list of all table names.

 ## API Version:
 * `0.3.1` - Introduced